The Workbook tab contains settings that control the conversion of an Excel spreadsheet to a web page.

 If you use Google Analytics to track your website visitors, please supply your Google Analytics Tracking ID to obtain visitor tracking also for the web pages generated by SpreadsheetConverter.
 Read more about visitor and conversion tracking.

 Google requires you to have an API key to show maps on your website.
+You can use the same API key for all your Google maps.
+If you don’t already have one, you can get an API key for free from Google.

 Use the Chart Setting if you want the charts in your web pages to be generated with the old HTML engine.
 Users with a Pro license have access to Interactive Charts with lots of added functionality.